 30. The True Cost (2015)

 A documentary focused on the fashion industry and the fads it deals with on a regular basis, ‘The True Cost’ covers the lifecycle of a garment – from production to processing to trendy models who don it in catwalks and fashion shows.
-The sad truth behind all show and fanfare is a heart-wrenching watch.
 The documentary covers all the collateral damage in vivid detail – the impact on the lives of workers in third world countries, the pollution, diseases, socio-economic effects, psychological and traumatic effects etc. One can also see many interviews with the panels having environmentalists, human rights activists, reporters, workers, corporates and other people associated with this multi-billion dollar industry.

 29. Hiroshima (2005)